agg1/tinycms/content/tos-manual.md

 GCC6		|OK		|OK/all-arch		|IRRELEVANT	|--		|--		|IRRELEVANT	|
 (PCC)		|--		|--			|--		|--		|OBSOLETE(6)	|IRRELEVANT	|

 1. Linux-2.4 kernel advantages are its relatively lower amount of total lines-of-code, sufficient hardware support for USB, SATA, Ethernet, ARCH=x86 tested for stability for decades and long term refurbished hardware supply and processing power available.
-[Severe regression in TCC compiling and linking kernel since may 2022](https://lists.gnu.org/archive/html/tinycc-devel/2024-11/msg00008.html) were coped with.
+[Regressions of TinyCC compiling and linking kernel since may 2022](https://lists.gnu.org/archive/html/tinycc-devel/2024-11/msg00008.html) were coped with.
 2. A last known approach to compile/link any later kernel version with TinyCC was documented for [linux-4.6 by SUSE toolchain maintainer susematz](https://github.com/torvalds/linux/compare/master...susematz:linux:tcc46) which did not fully pass (gcc -S missing, linker-script support missing).
 3. Mainline linux-5 kernel series introduced manadatory C11 features and version-bumped compiler requirements, which severly infringed compatibility even with GCC4 (non-c++) further.
 To retain the test-vector intersecting GCC4 with linux5 versions including ARCH=x86_64 a patch was necessary available in the download section [linux-5.9.16-gcc47.patch](downloads/linux-5.9.16-gcc47.patch)
 4. [Fiwix](https://fiwix.org) kernel which is written in 50000 lines of code only would be more elegant however this one hasn't got hardware support for USB/ethernet etc.; Fiwix kernel is required for and test-covered by bootstrappable.org project with TinyCC.